isamu-isozaki/teamai_test/engineering/issue-triage/index.html.md

 - TOC
 {:toc}

-GitLab believes in [Open Development][open-development], and we encourage the community to file issues and open merge requests for our projects on [GitLab.com](https://gitlab.com/groups/gitlab-org).
+GitLab believes in [Open Development][open-development], and we encourage the community to file issues and open merge requests for our projects on [GitLab.com](https://gitlab.com/groups/gitlab-org/index.html.md).
 Their contributions are valuable, and we should handle them as effectively as possible.
 A central part of this is triage - the process of categorization according to type and severity.

 Any GitLab team member can triage issues.
 Keeping the number of un-triaged issues low is essential for maintainability, and is our collective responsibility.
 Consider triaging a few issues around your other responsibilities, or scheduling some time for it on a regular basis.

 ## Triaging Issues

-Initial triage involves (at a minimum) labelling an issue appropriately, so un-triaged issues can be discovered by searching for issues without any labels.
+Initial triage involves (at a minimum/index.html.md) labelling an issue appropriately, so un-triaged issues can be discovered by searching for issues without any labels.

 Follow one of these links: